ec78/pddcce/docs/blog_outline.md

    - It also makes backward compatibility easier — new options can be added to the struct without breaking existing call signatures.
    - Compare to Stata's `xtmg` syntax with string options; the struct approach is more robust for scripted workflows.

+3. **The formula-string API: reducing boilerplate.**
+   - New in v1.2.0: pass a Wilkinson-style formula string as the second argument: `mg(data, "y ~ x1 + x2")`.
+The library selects and reorders columns automatically.
+   - Or set `ctl.formula = "y ~ x1 + x2"` in the control struct.
+   - Use `ctl.x_csa_names = "log_hc"` to specify extra CSA variables by column name, eliminating the need to manually extract and align matrix columns.
+   - Use `ctl.groupvar = "id"` and `ctl.timevar = "year"` when the panel and time columns are not in the first two positions.

-3. **Key control flags and what they unlock:**
+4. **Key control flags and what they unlock:**
    - `y_lags` / `cr_lags`: add dynamics.
-   - `x_csa`: pass in extra variables whose cross-sectional averages should be included (e.g., human capital as an additional factor proxy even if it's not a regressor).
+   - `x_csa` / `x_csa_names`: pass extra variables whose cross-sectional averages should be included (e.g., human capital as an additional factor proxy even if it's not a regressor).
    - `pooled`: estimate pooled CCE in the same call.
    - `i1`: apply the Kapetanios-Pesaran-Yamagata (2011) I(1) extension — adds differenced CSAs to handle unit roots in the common factors.
    - `two_way`: time-demean the data before CCE augmentation, addressing a two-way factor structure (Bai 2009).